-Private Print Function
+• Private Print Function

-To enable this function, the user needs to configure the MFP to "store an authenticated job to Private Print area" and also needs to preset his/her ID and password from print driver of the general user client.
+To enable this function, the user needs to configure the MFP to "store an authenticated job to Private Print area\" and also needs to preset his/her ID and password from print driver of the general user client.
 When a general user sends a print request from print driver, the MFP compares the user ID and password against those preset in the MFP.
 Only when the user is authenticated, the print data is decomposed into bitmap data.
 Then, the data is classified according to the user ID and temporarily stored in the corresponding Private Print area within the internal HDD.

 The user can also enable this function by entering his/her ID and password from CWIS for authentication and by sending a print request with files designated within the general user client.
-To refer to the stored print data, a general user needs to enter his/her ID and password from the can request print or deletion of the data on the list.
+To refer to the stored print data, a general user needs to enter his/her ID and password from the control panel.
+Then, the data on the waiting list corresponding to the user ID is displayed.
+The user can request print or deletion of the data on the list.

-Mailbox Function
+• Mailbox Function